-Heat Detection Protocols
+Protocols

+Heat detection protocols.
 Animals in these protocols should be inseminated 6 to 12 hours after the first observation of standing heat.
 During peak activity (48 to 72 hours after PG for most systems), heat detection for a total of three hours per day at three or more times would be a minimum and a total of 5 to 6 hours better.

-Select Synch and Select Synch + CIDR® are protocols for use in cows.
+Protocols for use in cows include Select Synch and Select Synch + CIDR[®] (Figure 1).
 Including the CIDR is recommended when more cows are likely to be anestrus and/or when heat detection prior to PG is not feasible.
 With Select Synch, 5 to 20% of the animals may show heat 1.5 to 2 days before PG.
 Both protocols could be applied to the same group of cows, with CIDRs selectively placed in young, thin, and/or late calving cows.